 Find out about the various Gambling Act 2005 fees.

 The Gambling Commission

-The Gambling Commission now carries out the role which used to be done by the Gaming Board, such as regulating gaming and certain lotteries.
+The Gambling Commission carries out the role which used to be done by the Gaming Board.
+This includes regulating gaming and certain lotteries.

-The Commission grants operating and personal licences for commercial gambling and people working in the industry.
+The commission grants operating and personal licences for commercial gambling and people working in the industry.
 It also regulates certain lottery managers and promoters.
-If you would like to know more please visit the Gambling Commission website.
+If you'd like to know more please visit the Gambling Commission website.